 On November 17, 2017, the Company issued a \$1,745,000 principal face amount note (the "November Note") to an accredited investor (the "November Noteholder") which yielded net proceeds of \$1,500,000 to the Company pursuant to a Securities Purchase Agreement dated as of November 17, 2017 by and between the Company and the November Noteholder (the "November Note SPA" and together with the November Note, the "November Transaction Documents") and is convertible into shares of common stock of the Company at a price of \$13.50 per share, subject to certain adjustments.
 The November Note bears interest at the rate of 10% per year and is due 10 months after the date of issuance.
-Redemptions may occur at any time after the 6 month anniversary of the date of issuance of the November Note with a minimum redemption price of \$17.10 per share, subject to critic, then the redemptions must be made in cash.
+Redemptions may occur at any time after the 6 month anniversary of the date of issuance of the November Note with a minimum redemption price of \$17.10 per share, and if the conversion rate is less than the market price, then the redemptions must be made in cash.
 The November Note contains standard events of default and a schedule of redemption premiums.
 There is also a most favored nations clause and provision which allows for adjustments upon dilutive issuances which is subject to a floor of \$8.70.